Free Public Transit

 A significant number of bus services run to and from the downtown Vancouver peninsula.
-Buses will run on their usual Saturday schedules with some routes running additional evening and late-night trips after normal schedules.
+Buses will run on a modified Sunday/holiday schedule with some routes running additional evening and late-night trips after normal schedules.
 Service levels on some routes will be adjusted to reflect ridership levels.

 For more information on routes and schedules, visit TransLink's online Trip Planner

-SeaBus ferry services from Waterfront Station in downtown Vancouver to Lonsdale Quay in North Vancouver will be extended by one hour.
+SeaBus ferry services from Waterfront Station in downtown Vancouver to Lonsdale Quay in North Vancouver will see extended hours.
 The last sailing from Lonsdale Quay will be at 2:02 am while the last sailing from Waterfront Station will be at 2:22 am.

 There are a number of pay car park facilities, operated by WestPark, located in downtown Vancouver within a short walking distance from venue area of Concord's New Year's Eve Vancouver.
 This includes: